 \section{Simulation studies}

 In this section, we validate our theoretical results by applying GD with limited-precision number formats on several case studies: a quadratic problem, the two-dimensional Rosenbrock's function, Himmelblau's function, a binary logistic regression model (BLR), and a four-layer fully connected NN.
-We numerically show that Rosenbrock's function satisfies the PL inequality in a certain domain and reaches a linear convergence of GD.
-Himmelblau's function is used to demonstrate that GD with stochastic rounding techniques can converge exactly to the optimal point instead of just a neighborhood of around it.
-BLR is proven to satisfy the PL condition by \cite{karimi2016linear}, we validate our theoretical results by training a BLR using different rounding methods and learning rates.
-Finally, we study the convergence of GD on training a four-layer NN and show that though the four-layer NN does not satisfy the PL condition, the simulation results are similar to those of functions that satisfy the PL condition.
+We numerically show that Rosenbrock's function satisfies the PL condition in a certain domain and achieves linear convergence of GD.
+Himmelblau's function is used to demonstrate that by using stochastic rounding, GD can converge exactly to the optimal point instead of a nearby neighborhood.
+BLR is proven to satisfy the PL condition by \cite{karimi2016linear}, and we validate our theoretical results by training a BLR using different rounding methods and learning stepsizes.
+Finally, we test the convergence of GD on training a four-layer NN and show that, despite this example not satisfying the PL condition, the numerical results are similar to those observed in the other experiments.